Step 1: VISIT TOTALWELLBEING.AZ.GOV

 Can a retiree, spouse, or other dependents also participate?

 Spouses, dependents, and retirees are not eligible for HIP at this time.
-Retirees, spouses, and other dependents are still eligible to participate in various activities as outlined at benefitoptions.az.gov/wellness.
+Retirees, spouses, and other dependents are eligible to participate in various activities as outlined at benefitoptions.az.gov/wellness.

 Are new hires eligible to participate?

 Yes, new hires who are benefits eligible can participate in HIP at any time, regardless of their start date.
-Participants must be active employee at the end of the program period, and also at the time of the payout, to be eligible to receive the incentive.
+Participants must be an active employee at the end of the program period, and also at the time of the payout, to be eligible to receive the incentive.